stephen-ics/Domain-Driven-Design/chapter 3/Model Driven Design.md

 Relationships:
 - Entities, Value Objects, Aggregates: Services interact with these to perform their operations, often coordinating multiple parts of the domain model

-8. Layered Architecture: A layered architecture divides the system into different layers, each with a specific responsibility, common layers include:
+8. Layered Architecture: A layered architecture divides the system into different layers, each with a specific responsibility
-- Domain layer: Contains the domain model
-- Application layer: Coordinates the application activities
-- Infrastructure layer: Deals with technical details like databases, messaging, and external services

 ## Putting It All Together
 Imagine you're building an online bookstore, here's how these DDD components may interact with each other